IamVasuBhurakhaya/student_data_app/README.md

 - **Add Student**: Fill in student details (name, ID, and standard) and add them to the list.
 - **Edit Student**: Edit details by selecting a student from the list.
-- **Delete Student**: Swipe left or right on a student's entry to delete them from the list.
+- **Delete Student**: Swipe left on a student's entry to delete them from the list.
 - **Persistent Data**: Data is saved globally and retained across sessions.

 ### User Guide